Discover the world through travel & beyond!

 Cricket chip cookies at Bug Appétit (Photo credit: Colleen Lanin)

-Carousel Gardens contains 16 rides, including an antique wooden carousel for which the park is named.
-Live Oak Lady Bug Rollercoaster zips through living grand oak trees, laced with Spanish moss.
-Leo and I rode this ride at least half a dozen times during our visit!
+You’ll find this amusement park located within the massive 1,300-acre City Park.
+Carousel Gardens contains 17 rides, including an antique wooden carousel for which this sweet theme park is named.
 Enjoy other amusements like a Ferris wheel, bumper cars, and a miniature ride-on train.

 Live Oak Lady Bug Rollercoaster at Carousel Gardens Amusement Park for kids in New Orleans